zahidr/zahidr/README.md

       Hence I look for the right architecture first then teach myself to code that architecture using freely available professional product documentation, may be even invest in a book or two on the selected architecture.

-- 🌱 The Collections Apps found here are exercises in prototyping, Prototyping is my process to prepare myself to build Industrial Applications,"to hit the ground running" as they say.
+- 🌱 The Collections Apps found at this Github account are exercises in prototyping.
-      Therefore it is critical to have Free access to commercial Tools.
+      The purpose of protoyping is to test application threads,

-      During the process of Prototyping it is not unusual to find Software Bugs. https://github.com/OpenLiberty/open-liberty/issues/21547
+      and of course when testing one is likely to find software BUGS i.e. https://github.com/OpenLiberty/open-liberty/issues/21547
-      I guess not many people do prototyping.

 - 💞️ I’m looking to collaborate on  e-commerce projects